bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Overcast
+- Humid and Overcast
-- 93% humidity
+- 95% humidity
-- 2 mph wind
+- 3 mph wind
-- 91% cloud cover
+- 90% cloud cover
 - 33 AQI 🟩
 - 0.1 inches of rain in the past 24 hours
-- 0.63 inches of rain expected in the next 48 hours
+- 0.71 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>